Random walks with local memory: A native environment for random walk with local memory

 \end{definition}

 Described in words, at each time step we apply a translation to the current rotor configuration so that the current location of the walker is mapped to the origin.
-In this way, $\rel_n$ is the rotor configuration as viewed from the perspective of the walker at the $n$-th step of the RWLM.
-See Figure~\ref{figure: scenery process} for an illustration of the scenery process of a rotor walk on $\Z^2$.
+In this way, $\rel_n$ is the rotor configuration \emph{as viewed from the perspective of the walker} at the $n$-th step of the RWLM.
+See Figure~\ref{figure: scenery process} for an illustration of a scenery process.